They Shall Raise Up the Former Desolations

-Tisha B’Av—the 9th of Av—is the most sorrowful day on the Hebrew calendar.
+Tisha B’Av—the 9th of Av that falls on August 11th this year—is a sorrowful day on the Hebrew calendar.
 Both of Israel’s Temples to Jehovah were destroyed on this date, the first in 586 B.C. and the second in A.D.
-70. Other tragedies have also befallen the Jewish people on this date.
-(1)
+70. Other tragedies have also befallen the Jewish people on Tisha B’Av.

 “The Spirit of the Lord God is upon Me,